lgp171188/launchpad/lib/lp/bugs/doc/official-bug-tags.rst

 ----------------------------

-Distribution owners and other persons with the permission launchpad.Edit can add and remove offical bug tags by calling addOfficialBugTag() or removeOfficialBugTag(), respectively.
+Distribution owners and other persons with the permission launchpad.Edit can add and remove official bug tags by calling addOfficialBugTag() or removeOfficialBugTag(), respectively.

     >>> login('colin.watson@ubuntulinux.com')